Optimum home internet plans

 Optimum might not be the only internet option in your area.
 In the four states that Optimum has service — New York, Pennsylvania, New Jersey and Connecticut — there are several other providers available.
 Here’s how it compares to some of its biggest competition:

 |Provider||Allconnect score||Starting prices||Download speeds||Upload speeds|

-If you can get fiber optic service from Verizon Fios in your area, it’s a better option for most people.
-Optimum vs. Frontier is more of a toss-up: Frontier is more affordable, but it has significantly lower customer satisfaction ratings.
+If you can get fiber optic service from Verizon Fios in your area, it’s a better service for most people.
+Optimum vs. Frontier is a toss-up: Optimum’s plans are more affordable, but Frontier has higher 2022 customer satisfaction ratings.
 Frontier’s customer service ratings have surpassed Optimum, at 61/100 to Optimum’s 59/100.
 For comparison, Verizon had the highest customer satisfaction scores of any provider we reviewed.

 Speeds from all three providers max out at 940 Mbps, but you won’t have to deal with the same price hikes from Frontier and Verizon.
 Frontier only raises prices by $10/mo. in the second year, while Verizon’s price doesn’t increase at all.
 By the time you get to year two, you’ll pay $140/mo. for Optimum’s gig plan, compared to $80/mo. with Verizon and $90/mo. with Frontier.